microsoft/charticulator.com/_docs/02_user_interaction.md

 A <a href="http://ddg.namwkim.org/" target="_blank">data-driven guide</a> provides data-driven anchor points from data columns sharing the same numerical unit (e.g., min and max temperature values).
 A Data-driven guide can be displayed as an axis, though to avoid duplicated axes, Charticulator shows only the first instance.
 To learn more about data-driven guides, please refer to <a href="http://ddg.namwkim.org/" target="_blank">the work of Kim et al (2016)</a>. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="0.00,8.09" openTutorial="tutorial5" %})

 Glyph elements can be snapped to these anchor points by adding layout constraints (e.g., placing the circle mark at the anchor point of the “Avg.
 Temperature” data column). ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="35.07,45.09" openTutorial="tutorial5" %})

+<h2 id="chart-output">Chart Output</h2>

+You can export chart designs as images in PNG and SVG format.

+{% include image.html src="/images/docs/export-image.png" alt="Export as Image" %}

+You can save chart designs to the 'My Charts' list.
+Please note that your data and your charts **stays local** in your browser.

+{% include image.html src="/images/docs/save-chart.png" alt="Save to My Charts" width="500px" center="1" %}

+You can open the saved chart from the 'My Charts' list.
+Click the Open icon from the main toolbar to see the 'My Charts' list.

+{% include image.html src="/images/docs/open-chart.png" alt="Save to My Charts" width="500px" center="1" %}